 Molecular Nutrition and Biochemistry

-This unit is aimed at extending your knowledge of the role of nutrients within the human body by exploring molecular and biochemical pathways in which macro and micronutrients are metabolised.
-You will explore the role of diet in the development of disease and of the needs and goals of industrialised food formulation and production in meeting human nutritional requirements.
-The unit also develops your ability to present complex scientific knowledge visually and verbally to both lay and scientific audiences.
+In this unit you'll extend your knowledge of the role of nutrients within the human body by exploring molecular and biochemical pathways in which macro and micronutrients are metabolised.
+You'll explore the role of diet in the development of disease and of the needs and goals of industrialised food formulation and production in meeting human nutritional requirements.
+This unit also develops your ability to present complex scientific knowledge visually and verbally to both lay and scientific audiences.

 In this unit, you'll examine the theory, methods and applications of health promotion in the context of changing individual and population behaviours for the improvement of society’s health.